rovertm/sec_scraper/README.md

 ## Project Purpose<a name="motivation"></a>

-The purpose of this repository is to scrape the SEC Edgar filings for a given list of company names.
+The purpose of this repository is to scrape tabular data from SEC filings.

-The names are first searched within the CIK code database, then the CIK code is used as primary key to navigate within the SEC Edgar site.
+Given a one or more company names and SEC filing criteria, the program will build a BeautifulSoup object from .html filing and collect, sort, and clean tables for dataframe use and .csv / .xlsx export.

 ## File Descriptions <a name="files"></a>